The Process of Becoming a Partner

 - If your project is declined by the Board of Directors, we will make every effort to refer you elsewhere or suggest a next step.

 7. Attend an orientation meeting at our offices in Ithaca, New York and sign the affiliation agreement.
 Once your project application is approved by the CTA Board of Directors, you will sign an affiliation agreement to begin operations under CTAs 501(c)3.
 This should occur within one year of acceptance.
 During the orientation, which takes about two hours, you will get detailed information about how we operate and how CTA and its projects assume joint accountability.
 Because of the importance of this initial training/signing/information session, an onsite visit is required.
-We encourage you to bring along members of your Advisory Board so that they gain a direct understanding of your project’s relationship with CTA.
+We encourage you to bring along members of your leadership team so that they gain a direct understanding of your project’s relationship with CTA.